1907ns/MiniBall/README.md

 ## How to play?

-To run the project you should open a terminal, go to the concerned folder and:
+To run the project you should open a terminal, go to the concerned folder and :

     - gradle build
     - gradle run:desktop (if you want to play on Desktop)
     - gradle run:android if you want to play on Android